privly/privly-applications/development.md

 * "Get" requests are universally permitted
-* All other request types should make an effort to verify that the content server's data will not be mangled by interacting with you application.
+* All other request types should make an effort to verify that the content server's data will not be mangled by interacting with your application.
 This can be most easily accomplished by storing a string in JSON data that specifies the list of supported applications.